olivia-todd/hmpps-content-hub-design-history/app/posts/allowlisting/2021-09-16-Research-and-design-round-one.md

 Although the pop-up idea would allow us to retain our own navigation and headers, we worried that if a user continued onto the allowlisted site they would not understand where the original Content Hub tab had gone.

 So we decided to try a bespoke interstitial page.
 When a user clicked the content tile, a new tab would open with this new holding page in it.
-After clicking Continue, the allowlisted site would load in that same new tab.
+After clicking **Continue**, the allowlisted site would load in that same new tab.

 We decided against a forced redirect.
 After a certain amount of time showing the interrupter content, we could automatically load the new external website.
 This would save users from having to take an additional step of clicking Continue.
 But, we worried that a time limit would be arbitrary and potentially even punishing to our users who might need longer to read and digest the information on this page.